The most commonly used red light wavelengths and their effects

 - Athletes: For faster muscle recovery after training or competitions.

-- People with skin issues: Such as acne, fine lines, and pigmentation spots.
+- People with skin problems: Such as acne, fine lines, and pigmentation spots.

-- People with chronic pain: For relief from muscle and joint pain.
+- People with chronic pain: For relief of muscle and joint pain.

-- Recovery after injuries: Promoting tissue repair and healing.
+- Recovery after injuries: Promotes tissue repair and healing.

 Whether you are looking for a skin-friendly anti-aging solution or need deep tissue repair, Red Light Therapy offers a tailored solution.